3-connected Reduction for Regular Graph Covers

 \tnotetext[conference]{This paper continues the research started in ICALP 2014~\cite{fkkn} and extends its results.
+For a unified description of the results of this and the follow-up papers, see the PhD thesis~\cite{phd_thesis}.
 For a structural diagram visualizing our results, see \url{http://pavel.klavik.cz/orgpad/regular_covers.html} (supported for Firefox and Google Chrome).} \tnotetext[support]{This work was initiated during workshops Algebraic, Topological and Complexity Aspects of Graph Covers (ATCACG).
 The authors are supported by CE-ITI (P202/12/G061 of GA\v{C}R).
-The first author is also supported by the project Kontakt LH12095, the second and the third authors by Charles University as GAUK 196213, the fourth author by the Ministry of Education of the Slovak Republic, the grant VEGA 1/0150/14, by Project LO1506 of the Czech Ministry of Education and by the project APVV-15-0220.}
+The first author is also supported by the project Kontakt LH12095, the second, the third, and the fourth authors by Charles University as GAUK 1334217, the fourth author by the Ministry of Education of the Slovak Republic, the grant VEGA 1/0487/17, and by the project APVV-15-0220 of Slovak Research and Development Agency.}

 \ead{fiala@kam.mff.cuni.cz}

 \ead{klavik@iuuk.mff.cuni.cz}

 \ead{honza@kam.mff.cuni.cz}